Michelle Wu has been a voice for Boston’s future through inclusion, innovation, and transparency.

 Her legislative work has focused on access to opportunity for residents of all backgrounds.
 Michelle was the lead sponsor of Boston’s Paid Parental Leave ordinance and Healthcare Equity ordinance prohibiting discrimination based on gender identity — both of which passed unanimously through the Council and were signed into law by Mayor Martin J. Walsh.
 She also authored Boston’s Communications Access ordinance, which guarantees translation, interpretation and assistive technology for access to city services regardless of English language proficiency or communications disability.
 To promote economic development, she also introduced a successful ordinance to end the city’s ban on BYOB for small neighborhood restaurants, and recently introduced the “Boston Unplugged” ordinance to eliminate all permits and fees for small businesses in commercial districts to host acoustic performances.

 In 2016, Michelle was honored as one of Ten Outstanding Young Leaders by the Greater Boston Chamber of Commerce and as part of Marie Claire magazine’s New Guard: The 50 Most Influential Women in America.
 In 2017 she received the Massachusetts Democratic Party’s highest honor, the Eleanor Roosevelt Award.
-She is fluent in Mandarin and Spanish, and lives in Roslindale with her husband Conor, her three year-old son Blaise, and her newborn son Cass.
+She is fluent in Mandarin and Spanish, and lives in Roslindale with her husband Conor, her sons Blaise and Cass.